sensu-plugins/sensu-plugin/README.md

 built in method does some important filtering, so you probably want to call it with `super`).

+### Important

+Filtering of events is now deprecated in `Sensu::Handler` and will be removed in a future release.
+See [this blog post](https://sensuapp.org/blog/2016/07/07/sensu-plugin-filter-deprecation.html) for more detail.

 ## Mutator

 For your own mutator, subclass `Sensu::Mutator`.
 It looks much like